 Large companies pay the full rate for the initial 60 days, with Social Security covering the remaining 30 days.
 Meanwhile, employees in small companies receive complete government coverage for the entire 90-day period.

-Fathers in South Korea are entitled to mandatory paid paternity leave for 10 days.
-The employer covers 5 days, while the remaining 5 days are paid by Social Security.
-This leave can be taken within 90 days from the child's birth.
+Fathers in South Korea are entitled to mandatory paid paternity leave for 20 days.
+The employer covers 5 days, while the remaining 5 days are paid by Employment Insurance.
+This leave can be taken within 120 days from the child's birth.

-Parents with children under 8 in South Korea can request up to a year of full-time or part-time childcare leave.
+Parents with children under 12 in South Korea can request up to 18 months of full-time or part-time childcare leave.
 The request, submitted 30 days in advance, is supported by Social Security.
-If taken within the first year of the child's birth, either or both parents receive 100% of their monthly income during the leave.
+If taken within the first year of the child's birth, parents receive increased benefits with up to KRW 2.5 million per month during the first three months of leave, KRW 2 million for months four to six, and KRW 1.6 million thereafter.

 South Korean labor laws do not mandate specific leave for bereavement or family emergencies.
 Such leave provisions are typically outlined in individual company policies or employment contracts.